Heat pumps: Why Germany's heating revolution is stalling – DW – 09/20/2024

 Heat pumps: Why Germany's heating revolution is stallingSeptember 20, 2024

-German Economy Minister Robert Habeck is desperately trying to promote the use of heat pumps for heating German households because the Greens' politician is convinced of the technology saying it has the potential to create jobs in Germany while saving the climate.
+German Economy Minister Robert Habeck is desperately trying to promote the use of heat pumps for heating German households.
+The Green politician is convinced the technology has the potential to create jobs in Germany while saving the climate.

 Heat pump technology, which utilizes ambient air or groundwater heat, is relatively emissions-free — especially when the heat pump is powered by green electricity from private photovoltaic system.